dschaaf89/Factory/README.md

 ## Known Bugs

-Built the program under the wrong root folder.
+Built the program under the wrong root folder. [fixed but the commit history is at https://github.com/dschaaf89/Factory ]

+the picture on the readme.md shows on readme.md preview but doesnt show on gitHub.

 ## Technologies Used